 Some objects are designed for use in a woman's vagina.
-These include tampons, vaginal suppositories, and medications delivered through the vagina.
+These include tampons, vaginal suppositories, diaphragms, and medications delivered through the vagina.
 Others are not intended to be inserted and may be placed there accidentally or intentionally.
-Doctors referred to objects found in the vagina as "foreign bodies."
+Doctors refer to objects found in the vagina as "foreign bodies."
 These foreign bodies may produce symptoms or be asymptomatic for long periods of time.

 Causes of a Vaginal Foreign Body

 The most common foreign body of the vagina in small children is small amounts of fibrous material from clothing and carpets, or most often, toilet paper.
 They may also place objects in their vagina at a time of self-exploration.
 The objects may be forgotten, or once placed in the vagina, unable to be removed by the child.
 Other common objects include marker caps or crayons.
 The objects found in children generally are small and do not cause pain from distention.
 Children will generally not place objects larger than the vaginal entrance due to discomfort.

 Adolescent women may use tampons once their period begins.
 Occasionally, these tampons are forgotten and may not be removed for days.
 The breakage of a condom may also result in bits of latex or non-latex material being left in the vagina.Adults may also experience forgotten tampons or bits of a condom.

 Adults may place foreign objects into the vagina as part of a sexual experience.
 Less commonly unusual objects may be placed in the vagina as the result of abuse.

 While small objects placed in the vagina may remain for a period of time without symptoms, larger objects may produce pain or discomfort immediately.
 See a doctor.

 Symptoms of a Foreign Body in the Vagina

 Common symptoms of a vaginal foreign body include the following: